Shakti: Ideation of her form

-The Devi Mahatmya bolstered the concept of the Mahadevi or the great goddess (an amalgamate of manifold powers) with numerous epithets.
-Besides the term Devi, the most general name of the goddess is Chandi or Caṇḍikā, meaning "violent and impetuous one"; this was the first instance of the use of this term in a Sanskrit text and was probably conceived for this distinct incarnation, represented in an aggressive and often unorthodox mode, with an affinity for drink and approval of blood offerings.
+The Devi Mahatmya nevertheless bolstered the concept of the Mahadevi or the great goddess—an amalgamate of manifold powers—with numerous epithets.
+Besides the term Devi, the most general name for the goddess is Chandi or Caṇḍikā (meaning "violent and impetuous one"), this being the first mention of the term in a Sanskrit text and one probably conceived for this distinct incarnation represented in an aggressive and often unorthodox mode, with an affinity for drink and approval of blood offerings.
+She, as Chandika, is declared to exist eternally, and is lauded for being the foundation of the universe as well as for maintaining and protecting this world.
+The traditional creator-god, Brahma, extols her as "thou who containest the world," thus suggesting a panentheistic imagery for her being as the eternal world-soul that resides in everything, and is the queen of the universe.